Do you want cutting edge science to inform the protection of our nation’s rivers, lakes and streams?

 New Zealand’s freshwaters and fisheries are degrading in response to various environmental pressures, foremost being intensive agricultural land use.
 People’s enjoyment of freshwater is increasingly curtailed due to poor water quality and diminished flows, and largely unregulated recreational usage.

-Cawthron Foundation has established a funding opportunity for donors interested in supporting long-term research that will help stem the consequences of unsustainable exploitation of our freshwaters and fisheries.
+Cawthron has established a funding opportunity for donors interested in supporting long-term research to underpin the sustainability of New Zealand’s freshwater and fisheries.

 Cawthron scientists have the expertise to provide world-class freshwater science, including fisheries, and have pre-eminent track records in these areas.
 Good science is key to proper implementation of environmental legislation for truly sustainable freshwater and fisheries management.

-Our history makes us confident that philanthropic funding can make a positive contribution to providing solutions to the challenges facing New Zealand’s freshwaters and freshwater fisheries.
-By supporting research in this area donors would be helping answer some pressing questions such as:
+Our history makes us confident that philanthropic funding can make a positive contribution to providing solutions to the challenges we are facing.
+By supporting research, donors will be helping answer pressing questions such as:

 - What are the most effective measures of freshwater quality?